embecosm/dcEmb/README.md

 # dcEmb
-An open source implementation of the Dynamic Causal Modelling framework in C++ by Embecosm.
+An open source implementation of the Dynamic Causal Modelling library in C++ by Embecosm.

 # Minimum Requirements
 - Cmake
 - C++ 14 compatible compiler
+- OpenMP
+- Eigen >=3.4

 # Documentation
 This codebase is documented with Doxygen and Sphinx.
 Online versions of